bmi203-2023/minimal-viable-package/README.md

 (mvp_env)$ conda install -c conda-forge sphinx_rtd_theme
 ```

-Now that we have a minimal environment for our package, let's export the dependencies to a **yml** file, so we don't have to do this again.
+Now that we have a minimal environment for our package, let's export the dependencies to a *yet another markdown language* or **yml** file, so we don't have to do this again.

 ```bash
 (mvp_env)$ cd minimal-viable-package